 Funeral Rituals in Japan

-The Preparation of the Body and the Wake
+Body Preparation and Wake

 The wake, known as Tsuya (通夜), is a moment of prayer and farewell.
 Family and friends attend dressed in black and make monetary offerings in white envelopes.
 The Buddhist priest recites sutras to guide the spirit of the deceased, while those present pay their respects in silence.